Roboy/ss18_showmaster/README.md

 ### Games or FairShow?
 #### For Games
-In config.properties of the Dialog Code make sure the following parameters are set correctly:
+In config.properties of the Dialog code make sure the following parameters are set correctly:
 - enable ROS
 ```
 ROS_ENABLED: true